 - Influence of health factors on brain health, cognition, and academic achievement

 State-of-the-art facilities are available for the experimental investigation of a wide range of topics in cognition.
-The group’s laboratories provide computer-based equipment and facilities for preparing and editing visual and auditory materials, including for speech analysis, eye-tracking, and more for language and cognitive processing studies.
-Other labs have a neuroimaging tools including MRI/fMRI and EEG/ERP to assess brain structure and function.
+The group’s laboratories provide computer-based equipment and facilities for preparing and editing visual and auditory materials, including the editing, analysis, and synthesis of speech; and eye-tracking and other equipment for running online studies of language and cognitive processing.
+Neuroimaging tools including MRI/fMRI and EEG/ERP are also available, to assess brain structure and function.
 In addition to laboratory studies, opportunities exist for field research in conceptual structure and reasoning with both children and adults, and in clinical thinking with health care professionals and patients.

 Dr. Berent’s research examines the nature of linguistic competence and its origins.
 Her work seeks to identify the constraints shaping the organization of the language system and determine the extent to which the system is specialized for the processing of linguistic information.
 Current projects examine speakers’ knowledge of universal phonological constraints on syllable structure.
 Research in her lab also explores the link between phonological competence and reading ability and disability.